BasicComputation/x64-lecture/A04 - Addition with bits.md

 # Addition with bits
 Two binary numbers can be added together, but in a computer they have to be of the same size, <br>
 and the result will be of the same size.
 Surplus bit of result is discarded. <br>
-The discarded bit sets a bit in a register in the CPU called the flag register. <br>
+The discarded bit sets a bit in a register called the flag register.
+Individual bits in the flags register is called a flag. <br>
-Individual bits in the flags register is called a flag.
 The flag in question is called the carry flag.

 Addition with bits is the same procedure as with decimal numbers, two corresponding bits with value 1 added toghether <br>
 will give a carry that is added together with the next bits in the number.